-There has been some progress in reducing the number of children in need, looked after children and children on child protection plans though figures remain high.
-There are 206 fewer children in need in Swindon in March 2019 compared with March 2018.
-During the year 2017/18, the numbers of looked after children and children on child protection plans has decreased by 19 and 37 respectively.
-A significant challenge to the Council has been expenditure on residential and independent fostering placement for children and the reliance on expensive agency social workers.
-As at the end of March 2019, 63% of the Council's Children's social workers were agency staff.
+There has been a big improvement in reducing the number of children in need, looked after children and children on child protection plans.
+The number in children in need has fallen by 442 from February 2019 to February 2020, the number of looked after children has fallen by 52 and the number of children subject to a children protection plans has fallen by 186.
+This reflects the improvements that have been made in Children's Services and led to being given a rating of 'Good' by Ofsted.
+There is still a reliance upon expensive agency social workers, as at the end of February 2020, 50% of the Council's Children's social workers were agency however this has improved from the 58% in February 2019.

-In Communities and Housing, major areas of spend include Street Smart services such as waste collection, cleansing and grounds maintenance, Libraries and Highways and Transport.
+In Communities, major areas of spend include Streetsmart services such as waste collection, cleansing and grounds maintenance as well as Highways and Transport and Housing & Property Maintenance.
 Savings have focussed on increasing productivity and a significant programme of work to digitise services.